When you can’t get enough of diving and snorkeling on your island holiday, Pulau Tioman Pahang is the answer to your underwater adventures.

 Glorious Pulau Tioman, the perfect destination for holidays.
 Source: tempatmenarik.my

-Speak about Pulau Tioman and almost everyone in Malaysia will know about this popular holiday destination.
-Pulau Tioman has been a glorious haven for scuba diving and snorkelling enthusiasts, especially since the island has a large variety of flora and fauna and the waters are clear enough to explore the underwater habitat.
+Speak about Pulau Tioman, and almost everyone in Malaysia will know about this popular holiday destination.
+Pulau Tioman has been a glorious haven for scuba diving and snorkelling enthusiasts as the island has a large variety of flora and fauna and the waters are clear enough to explore the underwater habitat.

 As part of a National Marine Park initiative, you will be subject to RM5 marine park entrance fee upon arrival – that’s okay, considering the wonderful island adventures that await you there!

 You will need to pay a conservation charge of RM5 upon arrival on Pulau Tioman.
 Source: daphnescapades.com

 So where exactly does Pulau Tioman belong to?
 Some people got confused thinking that it’s Pulau Tioman Johor, but no, Pulau Tioman falls under the Pahang state in the south-eastern side of West Malaysia.

 Pulau Tioman is made up of an archipelago, a larger island that is Tioman Island, and is surrounded with isles like Soyak, Sembilang, Tulai, Sibu, Chebeh, Labas and Renggis.
 And Pulau Tioman is among the most popular islands on the eastern side of peninsula Malaysia, apart from Pulau Redang and Pulau Perhentian.

 When is the best time to visit Pulau Tioman?